DMZimo/ttrpg-dev/website/src/content/characters/jain-farstrider.md

 tags: []

 # Character Details
-type: "sidekick" # pc, npc, or sidekick
+type: "pc" # pc, npc, or sidekick
 status: "alive" # alive, dead, missing, unknown
 active: true
 portrait: "jain-farstrider-portrait.png"
 token: "jain-farstrider-token.png"
-color: "#FFD700" # Gold color for Aasimar
+color: "#429c00" # Gold color for Aasimar

 # Character Attributes
 name: "Jain Farstrider"
 race: "dwarf"
 subrace: "hill"
 background: "sage"
-birthplace: ""
+birthplace: "Iltkazar"
-description: ""
+culture: "Stoutheart"
+description: "Jain Stoutheart, known as Jain Farstrider, is a dwarf druid of the Circle of the Moon.
+He hails from the Stoutheart clan in Iltkazar, where he worked at the family brewery until a series of prophetic dreams compelled him to leave his home and seek adventure in the north.
+Jain is driven by a desire to understand his connection to nature and to uncover the mysteries that have drawn him away from his peaceful life."
 birthdate: 1471-01-20
 size: "Medium"
 languages: